Synod of Polotsk: The Synod

 On February 24, 1839 [O.S.
-February 12], at the Cathedral of Holy Wisdom in Polotsk, during the week of the Triumph of Orthodoxy (First Sunday of Lent), the Synod was opened after Divine Liturgy that day.
+February 12], at the Cathedral of Holy Wisdom in Polotsk, during the Sunday of the Triumph of Orthodoxy (First Sunday of Lent), the Synod was opened after Divine Liturgy that day.
 The 29th Don Cossack Regiment was sent to keep guard during the synod in case of agitation from the predetermined events that were to unfold.
 At the synod were Greek Catholic Bishop of Lithuania Joseph (Semashko), Greek Catholic Bishop of Orsha Vasiliy (Luzhinskiy), and the Vicar Bishop of Brest Antoniy (Zubko), alongside many other clergy and representatives of the laity.

 The synod concluded on March 25, 1839 [O.S.
 March 13] for the request of annexation of the Ruthenian Greek Catholic Church's land to the Russian Orthodox Church and termination of the 1596 Union of Brest within the Russian Empire.
 The 1,305 letters were attached to this request to the Emperor.
 This request was accepted by Emperor Nicholas I on April 6 [O.S.
 March 25], of the same year.

 Bishop Joseph (Semashko) had this to say on the matter regarding the events of the synod,...since childhood I have had... a spiritual attraction to Russia and everything Russian...
 The immeasurable Russia, bound by one faith, one language, guided to a good purpose by one will, became for me a flattering, great fatherland, to whose service, whose good I considered for myself a sacred duty to promote – this is the force that moved me to the reunion of the Uniates, rejected in troubled times from the magnificent Russian Orthodox tree...
 A fervent zeal for this cause for 12 years [1827-1839] has befallen my entire existence.On April 11, 1839 [O.S.
 March 30], the Greek Catholic Ecclesiastical College was renamed the White Russian-Lithuanian Ecclesiastical College, with Bishop Joseph (Semashko) as its chairman and elevated to the rank of Archbishop, Metropolitan of Lithuania and White Russia.